Visit to Rameswaram – Part 3 of 3

 This temple with Devi Durga as its chief deity is located on the way to Gandhamathana Parvatham.
 It is very popular among Devi Durga’s worshippers hailing mainly from West Bengal.

 1) Since Rameswaram is a popular parihara sthalam, people cheat the visitors as much as possible and you have to take extreme precaution of not falling as a prey.
-There are plenty of bogus prohits to do the praiharams; sell pure glass ligams as spatika lingams etc., Our contact Sri Raghavan Sasthirigal (97879 07782) looks very reasonable and was very courteous.
+There are plenty of bogus prohits to do the praiharams; sell pure glass ligams as spatika lingams etc., Our contact Sri Shanmuga Sasthirigal @ 94420 49467 looks very reasonable and was very courteous.

 2) The organisation “Akhila Bharatiya Brahmana Karivena Nityannadana Satram” has its branch at Rameswaram at the and serves free (close to) Home food at the following address:

 Akhila Bharateeya Brahmana Karivena Nityannadana Satram,